Make sure you have installed

 The public key is the result of running a command like

 cat ~/.ssh/google_cloud_rsa.pub and comes from a key that you must create yourself on your machine.

 IMPORTANT: The comment on the key must match the username of your google cloud account.
 So if your Gsuite or Gmail email is firstname.lastname@example.org you must generate the key with

 ssh-keygen -C "arctype".
 If you do not do this and still upload the key, you will get permission denied.

-We show how to find your Google Cloud SQL credentials in another article, but for this setup you need the Private IP Address as your database configuration should look like the image below.
-In the Overview tab of this example, the private IP address is
+We show how to find your Google Cloud SQL credentials in another article, but for this setup you need the Private IP Address.

 In a SQL client like Arctype, you must enter several pieces of information, the